 What is ICSI?

-Intracytoplasmic sperm injection (ICSI – pronounced ick-see) is an IVF procedure, where a single sperm cell is injected directly into the cytoplasm of the egg, reducing the dependence on the strength and motility of the sperm.
-Nearly half of all IVF treatments involve ICSI, for it is the most successful treatment for male infertility.
-ICSI increases the chance of pregnancy because it maximizes the chance of fertilization by bypassing any issues with the sperm’s ability to reach the egg.
+Intracytoplasmic sperm injection (ICSI- pronounced ick-see) is an IVF procedure, where a single sperm cell is injected directly into the cytoplasm of the egg.
+This reduces the dependence on the strength and motility of the sperm.
+Nearly half of all IVF treatments involve ICSI, since it is the most successful treatment for male infertility.
+ICSI increases the chance of pregnancy because it maximizes the change of fertilization by eliminating any issues for the sperm’s ability to reach the egg.

 The Process of ICSI Treatment